metacosm/articles/2023/en/red-hat-developers-blogs/josdk-part-4.md

 encapsulates the complexity of dealing with the cluster.
 How could you fix this problem?

 First, though, as it's been a while, you should upgrade to the latest versions of JOSDK, QOSDK and Quarkus, respectively to benefit from the bug fixes and new features that were introduced since we last looked at the code.
+You can skip to ****LINK TO SECTION WITH UPDATED CODE**** if you want to go straight to the updated code version and jump right to how to manage the status.

 ## Updating to the latest versions